pyflosic/pyflosic/README.md

 Coding language: python3
 Licence: apache2

 The self-interaction error (SIE) is one of the mayor drawbacks of one of the most widley used electronic structure methods - density functional theory (DFT).
-Pederson et al. proposed a unitary invariant and numerical handsome method based on Fermi-Löwdin orbitlals self-interaction correction (FLO-SIC).
+Pederson et al. proposed a unitary invariant and numerical feasible method based on Fermi-Löwdin orbitlals self-interaction correction (FLO-SIC).
 We implemented this method using the modern PySCF electronic structure code as basis.

 * Mark R. Pederson, Adrienn Ruzsinszky, and John P. Perdew.
 Communication: Self-interaction correction with unitary invariance in density functional theory.
 The Journal of Chemical Physics, 140(12):121103, March 2014.
 * Zeng-hui Yang, Mark R. Pederson, and John P. Perdew.
 Full self-consistency in the Fermi-orbital self-interaction correction.
 Physical Review A, 95(5):052505, May 2017.